 They call it Okapi love

-Until now the pair have been getting used to each other from separate, neighbouring enclosures, but keepers are hoping that their first proper date leads to the clatter of tiny hooves.
+This month Dicky arrived from Chester Zoo as part of the European breeding programme.
+Until now the pair have been getting used to the sight of each other from separate enclosures, but keepers hope their first proper date leads to the clatter of tiny hooves.

-Okapi, also known as forest giraffes, are elusive forest-dwellers that were only officially discovered by ZSL in 1901.
+Okapi, also known as forest giraffes, are elusive forest-dwellers that were only officially discovered by the Zoological Society of London (ZSL) – the charity which runs London Zoo – in 1901.

 They have short velvety coats, elongated necks and a long, blue, tongue like their closest relatives, giraffes.

-Only found in the forests of central Africa, okapi are threatened in the wild by habitat loss and the commercial bushmeat trade, which sees them routinely hunted for their meat.
+Only found in the forests of central Africa, okapi (Okapia johnstoni) are threatened in the wild by habitat loss and the commercial bushmeat trade, which sees them routinely hunted for their meat.